leafOfTree/WindowTabs/README.md

     Choose the `Debug` configuration and it will compile to `WindowTabs\WtProgram\bin\Debug\WindowTabs.exe`.

+Tips

-    Tips: Move your cursor to left gray column and click on it to add a breakpoint on the current line.
+- Move your cursor to left gray column and click on it to add a breakpoint on the current line.
 Then start `Debug` and you can see runtime details.
+- You can also debug using `System.Diagnostics.Debug.WriteLine("IterateIcons Stopped");` in code

+## Project Files

+- Entry point: `Program.fs` this.run
+- Tray icon (Notify icon): `NotifyIconPlugin.fs` this.icon
+- Popup Window: `DesktopManagerForm.fs`.
+Its tabs are under `ManagerViewService/Views/`
+- Tree: `treeviewadv/`.
+Probably from https://sourceforge.net/projects/treeviewadv/
+- Taskbar group: `SuperBarPlugin.fs`

 ## Changes